Two-thirds of sponsors unsure about 2021 Olympics — poll

 Since the postponement, officials have been stressing the need to slim down the Games, both in terms of costs and organisation.

-IOC President Thomas Bach told AFP in an interview this week they were searching for ways to "simplify the organisation of the Games, how we can reduce the complexity of the Games, how we can save costs for these postponed Games".
+IOC President Thomas Bach told AFP, in an interview this week, that they were searching for ways to “simplify the organisation of the Games, how we can reduce the complexity of the Games, how we can save costs for these postponed Games”.

-Tokyo 2020 chief executive Toshiro Muto has said there are 200 proposals on the table for simplifying the Olympics, but has refused to give further details.
+Muto said there were 200 proposals on the table for simplifying the Olympics, but again refused to give further details.

 For its survey, NHK surveyed 78 Olympic and Paralympic sponsors, receiving responses from 57.